Skip to main contentSkip to navigation

 Buffalo NAS Data Recovery

 Buffalo TeraStation and LinkStation NAS data recovery for EM mode failures, degraded RAID arrays, and firmware corruption.
-Buffalo NAS devices use standard Linux mdadm software RAID with XFS or EXT4 filesystems.
+Buffalo NAS devices use standard Linux mdadm software RAID with XFS, EXT4, or Btrfs filesystems.
 We image each member drive through a write-blocker and reconstruct the array offline.
 Free evaluation.
 No data = no charge.

 Louis Rossmann